xdhiru/ark-curser/README.md

+## Features

+*   Swap Proviso, Tequila and Quartz into trading posts as an order is about to finish.
+*   Swap them out and swap the original workers back in when that order has finished and a new one has started.
+*   Check for login session expiry before the swapping procedure.
+*   If it had expired, initiate a re-login.
+*   If there are two swap tasks within a small time interval (`curse_conflict_threshold` in `config/settings.yaml`), use drones to immediately finish the first one.
+*   Adaptively optimize the wait and delay timings (`utils/adaptive_waits.py`) based on the in-game response times.
+*   Save these optimized timings (in `config/adaptive_waits.pkl`) for future usage.

+## Limitations

+*   The whole project was done/tested with level 3 Trading Posts, so it may or may not work for level 2.
+Most probably won't.

 ## Prerequisites

 *   ADB installed and configured on your system:
     ```
     https://developer.android.com/tools/releases/platform-tools
     ```
-*   An Android emulator
+*   An android emulator
-*   Set resolution to 1080p in the emulator settings with aspect ratio 16:9.
+*   Resolution set to 1080p in the emulator settings with aspect ratio 16:9

 ## Installation